Own your access.

 What if no one buys my pass?

 You already have an audience.
 Even 1% of 5,000 followers is 50 passes.
 At $10 each, that's $500 from a single post — more than most creators make in a month on YouTube with that audience size.
-And that's not including resale royalties.
+And that's not including transfer royalties.

 Do I need a crypto wallet?